dmbaturin/ocamlbook.org/README.md

 ### Note on cmark

+cmark versions before and after 0.29 have different HTML tag stripping behaviour and there is no set of options that can work for both.

+Pre-0.29 versions would leave HTML tags alone unless run in "safe mode" (`--safe`).

-cmark 0.29 made "safe mode" the default and removes HTML tags from Markdown source (why a locally run program working with local files would want to do that by default is beyond me).
+cmark 0.29 unexpectedly made "safe mode" the new default and will remove all HTML tags unless you run it with `--unsafe`.

+Why a locally run program working with local files would want to do that by default is beyond me.
 Why they didn't add a backwards-compatibility mechanism like an environment variable is also beyond me.

-Anyway, the `md = "cmark --unsafe"` line in `soupault.conf` will only work with cmark >=0.29
+Anyway, the `md = "cmark --unsafe"` line in `soupault.conf` will only work with cmark >=0.29.

-If you are building on a system with an older cmark version, remove `--unsafe`.
+If you are building on a system with an older cmark version, remove `--unsafe` because older cmark versions do not understand that option, but neither do they need it.

+Maybe I should just move to another convertor.

 ## Reading